 We recommend finding educational technology sherpas who will assist you as you make your own ascent up the mountain of technology integration.
 You still have to make the climb yourself, but like a climber at the base of Mt.
 Everest, a sherpa at your side gives you the benefit of experience, expertise and collective wisdom.

-Once you have a blog reader (see this post on how to get started), subscribe to a few blogs and simply start reading.
+Once you have a blog reader, subscribe to a few blogs and simply start reading.
 Pick a few, like 3-5; you don’t need a cast of thousands.
 Spend a week or two reading, and see who you like, who resonates with you, who lights your fire and makes you want more.
 You will find that some overlap and cover similar subjects from a slightly different point of view.
 You will find links to other people and ideas.
 You will find people walking the talk in real schools around the world.
 You will find answers, questions, and new virtual friends who care deeply about changing education for the better.

 It’s a risk-free relationship.
 If it’s not your cup of tea, just unsubscribe — no sneaking out of a workshop with eyes boring into the back of your head.